What is Job Management?

 Job management is the step-by-step process you work through to complete all the tasks associated with running a job from beginning to end.

-As for what happens in between quoting and invoicing, here are the ten stages of the job management lifecycle:
+As for what happens in between quoting and invoicing, here is a quick rundown of the ten stages of the job management lifecycle:

 1. Customer acquisition – Using marketing, advertising, and promotion, new customers are brought to the business and requested that work be completed.